Skip to content ↓

 Our names are Laura Alexander and Lauren King.
 We are the subject leads for Phonics and Reading in school.

-My name is Lauren King, I am a year 3/4 teacher in Herons.
+My name is Lauren King, I am a year 5/6 teacher in Kestrels.
 I am passionate about reading in school and believe all children should be able to enjoy books and immerse themselves in worlds beyond their own imaginations.

-My name is Laura Alexander, I am a year 1/2 teacher in Hedgehogs class.
+My name is Laura Alexander, I am a year 3/4 teacher in Nightingales class.
 I have loved reading since I was at school and still continue to enjoy reading in my free time.
 I am really eager to get as many children as possible excited about books and reading for enjoyment.

 For more information, please find below our subject policy and progression map.